Whiteknight/whiteknight.github.com/drafts/rosella_path.md

 Recently I've gotten back to Path because it's an essential building block of a bigger project I've been working on.

-The Query library performs higher-order operatons on aggregates like arrays and hashes.
+The Query library performs higher-order operations on aggregates like arrays and hashes.
 The Path library, instead, provides functionality to search through nested aggregates using search strings.
 It's similar in concept to the way XPath can be used to search through XML documents, although not nearly